refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 `sudo apt install tmpreaper`, see [usage](https://codeyarns.com/2017/11/06/how-to-install-and-use-tmpreaper/).

+Ubuntu18.04 seems to have a default cleaner: [so](https://askubuntu.com/questions/1086034/which-process-cleans-tmp-under-systemd-on-18-04lts-answered-here-no-duplicat), see `man tmpfiles.d` Age: If omitted or set to "-", no automatic clean-up is done.
+Seems no default auto delete?

 ### mail

 mailutils seem to use hostname as fromto, no matter what myhostname is configured by postfix, ~~it instead use `-aFrom` in commad line~~.
 Workable example ` echo "hello"|mail --debug-level 3 -s "subject" -aFrom user@some.localdomain receiver@mails.tsinghua.edu.cn`.
 Or `echo "hello"|mail -s "go" user@mails.tsinghua.edu.cn -r ubuntu@master.localdomain`.